-- Driving under the influence – This is one of the most common causes for car accidents.
+- Driving under the influence – This is one of the most common causes of car accidents.
 Driving under the influence of alcohol or drugs slows down the body’s reaction time and the driver is unable to take preventive measures to avoid accidents.

 - Driving in the wrong direction – Some drivers may try to take a shortcut and drive on the wrong side of the road.
-This is extremely dangerous since fast moving vehicles generally do not suspect any vehicles coming in their lane from the opposite side.
+This is extremely dangerous since fast-moving vehicles generally do not suspect any vehicles coming in their lane from the opposite side.

-- Driving without the lights on – The head lights of your car show you the way and are the beacon for others to identify what else is coming on the road.
+- Driving without the lights on – The headlights of your car show you the way and are the beacon for others to identify what else is coming on the road.